Get E-Book

 Blocking and Nonblocking Writes

-Pipes flip part of the matrix.
-On POSIX platforms, pipe writes are asynchronous.
-Data enters a Node/libuv write path, then the kernel pipe buffer.
-A slow consumer fills that buffer, and backpressure moves back into the Writable stream.
-The kernel pipe buffer is commonly 64KB on Linux and 16KB on macOS, though kernel versions and settings can change the exact number.
+Pipes behave differently.
+On POSIX platforms, pipe-backed writes are asynchronous.
+Data enters Node and libuv's write path, then waits for the kernel pipe buffer to accept it.
+If the reader is slow, the pipe buffer fills and backpressure moves back into the Writable stream.
 On Windows, pipe-backed standard stream writes are synchronous.

-The callback passed to .write() follows the same surface API across those cases, but its timing follows the backing handle.
-For a pipe, the callback means libuv completed the async write request.
-For a Unix TTY, it can run after the blocking syscall returns in the same turn.
-Same API, different timing.
+The .write() callback exists in all of these cases, but its timing follows the backing handle.
+For a pipe, the callback runs when libuv completes the async write request.
+For a Unix TTY, it may run after the blocking syscall returns.

-The behavior comes from libuv's handle choice.
-When fd 1 or fd 2 is a TTY, libuv uses uv_tty_t.
+This comes from libuv's handle choice.
+A TTY uses uv_tty_t.
 On Unix, that path writes directly with blocking write(2) calls.
-Terminal output is usually small, so the blocking path avoids queue setup for writes that normally complete during the syscall.
-When the fd is a pipe, libuv uses uv_pipe_t, which participates in the event loop and owns an async write queue.
-Pipe output can stall for longer because the reader controls how fast the kernel buffer drains.
-Regular files use synchronous writes because thread-pool file I/O could complete out of order.
+A pipe uses uv_pipe_t, which participates in the event loop and owns an async write queue.
+Regular files use synchronous writes for stdout and stderr because thread-pool file writes could complete out of order.

 process.exit() and buffered output